 And remember to work on yourself, with CRAFT

-None of the above makes sense or is logical behavior!
+When someone you love is in denial about their addiction, none of the above makes sense or is logical behavior!
 Not to someone in their right mind, which is key to remember, they are currently not.
 It’s almost impossible to figure out a way to get truth through to them.
 That is where we, as those who love them and are desperate for their wellness and SAFETY, can get obsessed and sick with the situation.
 We can get pulled into their vortex and once you are swirling in it, it’s very difficult to see your way out.

 Taking those peace breaks is a great response.
 When chaos comes calling, I learned to respond to it with inner peace.

 That said, I can’t stress enough how critical it is to work on yourself – learning, growing strong, developing new responses, gathering peace, strength, information, support, going to supportive meetings, watching CRAFT Method modules on here, etc. ALL of it pays off.

 The healthier you become, the healthier the situation can become

 Doing these things in the in between times will build you up and give you more power over the situation versus being pulled into it.
 Your recovery is an ally for your son, and that is more powerful than many people realize.
 The healthier you become, the healthier the situation can become.
 Your peace will have a calming effect on the environment.
 It takes time, but peace can be your GPS through the darkest times.